The event HQ will be at Buxton RFC, 5 Sunnyfields, Harpur Hill, Buxton SK17 9PX .

 - Ample level, grassy ground upon which to sleep

-- Clean drinking water, toilets (portaloos) and limited showers (if you really must…)
+- Clean drinking water, toilets and showers (if you really must…)

 - A hot meal (meat and vegetarian options) and hot drink

-- Breakfast and hot drinks for Sunday morning if required (at riders expense)
+- Breakfast and hot drinks for Sunday morning.

 - A bar and social area (bring some cash!)